Historian

-I am a public historian and author who specialises in transnational experiences of warfare and modern media representations of history.
-I received my PhD from the University of Sussex in 2013.
-My thesis examined relations between British and French soldiers during the First World War.
+I am a public historian and author who specialises both in transnational experiences of warfare and modern media representations of history; predominantly computer games and the Star Wars franchise.

 Academic Author